Kalltern/Project-Redsteel/README.md

-# ToS System
+# Redsteel System

 Compatible with Foundry v13

-ToS is tabletop RPG system developed on digital tabletops like Roll20 and FoundryVTT
+Redsteel is tabletop RPG system developed on digital tabletops like Roll20 and FoundryVTT

+Redsteel is a project name for the system for the time being.

 System on Foundry was developed from the boilerplate template.
 Special thanks to Boilerplate creators as well as Adrian Haberecht for Barbrawl and Status Icon counters!